 Here are a few art activities that I love to fold into any curriculum as “about me” projects that develop children’s understanding of themselves and their environment:

 1. Draw thyself (to know thyself)

 Okay, I know this sounds basic, but it lends itself to countless SEL activities when done thoughtfully.
 Ask your students to draw themselves.
-Use these pre-made Face Pads or these Standup Self Portraits to emphasize how well they can draw a person (art that I have never mastered myself!) and place emphasis on capturing their facial features.
+Use these pre-made Face Pads to emphasize how well they can draw a person (art that I have never mastered myself!) and place emphasis on capturing their facial features.
 While students are drawing, walk the classroom and ask, “what are some things you notice about your appearance?”.
 Next, ask students what they notice about themselves that doesn’t show on the outside.

 Afterward, I like to ask a few questions to the class as a group, such as:

 - How does your face change when you are feeling sad?
 What kinds of things make you feel sad?

 - How does your face change when you are feeling happy?
 What types of things make you feel happy?

 - How does your face change when you are feeling angry?
 What types of things make you feel angry?